Child Friendly Leeds

 The right of children and young people to an education is enshrined in the UN Convention on the Rights of the Child, and in UK law.

-All parents and carers have a legal responsibility to ensure that their children receive a suitable education for their age and aptitude, either by regular attendance at school or through education otherwise (elective home education where parents take full responsibility to educate their child).
+All parents and carers have a legal responsibility to ensure that their children receive a suitable education for their age and aptitude, either by regular attendance at school or through education otherwise (for example, through elective home education where parents take full responsibility to educate their child).

 Evidence shows that excellent attendance is key for ensuring positive outcomes for children and young people.
-Missing school leaves children vulnerable to falling behind, achieving poorer outcomes at both primary and secondary level as well as post 16 choices and outcomes.
-The association between poor attendance and poor outcomes is the reason why school attendance is one of the ‘obsessions’ of children’s services - we know that improving attendance can be a gateway to improving the overall life chances of children and young people.
+Missing school leaves children vulnerable to falling behind, achieving poorer outcomes at both primary and secondary level as well as post-16 choices and outcomes.
+The association between poor attendance and poor outcomes is why school attendance is one of the 'obsessions' of children's services - we know that improving attendance can be a gateway to improving the overall life chances of children and young people.

-What do Children and Families Services in Leeds do to support improved attendance?
+What Children and Families Services in Leeds do to support improved attendance

 Children and Families Services recognise that poor school attendance can be both a cause and a symptom of more complex problems in the lives of children and young people.
 Where this is believed to be the case, schools should initially work with the family to understand the barriers to accessing education and offer support to overcome them.
 However, in some cases the child and family may need support from a number of different agencies to meet their needs and this support drawn through referral to the school's Cluster Support, offer of an Early Help plan, School Attendance Service and social care.

-Leeds School Attendance Service (SAS) offers schools advice and training as well as providing family and individual case work.
+Leeds School Attendance Service (SAS) offers schools advice and training as well as providing advice and guidance to parents and carers.
 The SAS team also support families apply for school places and undertake the legal processes for schools where non-attendance needs to be escalated.
-Information on the service is available through Leeds for Learning.
+Information on the SAS is available through Leeds for Learning.

 Queries from schools, parents and other professionals are responded to through the duty box at schoolattendanceservice@leeds.gov.uk.

-What are the possible legal consequences for parents whose children miss school?
+Possible legal consequences for parents whose children miss school

 There are a number of statutory options available to the local authority for parents whose children miss school:

-• Penalty notices, fines of £60, have been available to the local authority since 2007, but their use has increased since the change in legislation around term-time holidays.
+• Penalty notices, fines of £80 or £160, have been available to the local authority since 2007, but their use has increased since the change in legislation around unauthorised absence in term time; see the current statutory guidance, Working Together to Improve School Attendance (2024).
 The local authority can prosecute parents in the Magistrates Court for non-payment of penalty notices, which can lead to a fine of up to £1000, a Parenting Order, and a criminal record;

 • The local authority can apply to the Family Court for an Education Supervision Order, which means that the local authority can act directly on behalf of the child to ensure they attend school, removing some parental rights; and

-For more information on attendance support services please contact: schoolattendanceservice@leeds.gov.uk
+For more information on attendance support services contact: schoolattendanceservice@leeds.gov.uk.

 Printable version